 - More about breast cancer, to help improve treatment in the future

 You will not have any direct benefit from taking part in this study, and it is unlikely to change your treatment plan in any way.
 But the results of the study will be used to help women in the future.

 Who can enter

 You may be able to enter this study if you are a woman aged between 18 and 99, both with or without breast cancer.

 You cannot enter this trial if you have any medical condition that would make it unsafe for you to take part in this study.

 This trial will recruit 1600 women.
+It is taking place at Charing Cross Hospital in London.
 Everybody taking part may have a number of blood tests a year.

 The study will include a small group of women who do not have breast cancer.
 This group is called the control group.

 A small number of women with advanced breast cancer may develop an accumulation of fluid in either the lung (